 Some plants contain substances that repel insects.
 They just run away from them!
 This means that if you place these plants near you – you can stop being an insect magnet.
 You probably know that lavender is an effective moth repellent in your closet.
 But did you know that they successfully repel mosquitoes, flies, and fleas?
 There is also basil.
 If you keep basil pots in the house – you will always have not only a top spice at hand but also a great means of dispersing insects such as flies and mosquitoes.
 Did you know that the smell of mint can disperse strenuous insects, such as mosquitoes, spiders, and ants?
 Therefore, arrange pots with this fragrant plant in strategic places in the house and enjoy the flight without insects.

 4. Maintain The Hygiene Of The Sink And Sewer Pipes

 In the kitchen and bathroom, some processes take place that has wastewater and other liquids as a by-product.
 Such an environment is very attractive to pests, especially those like cockroaches.
 In such conditions, they feel better and reproduce faster.
-To avoid infestation as well as pollution of the wall, floor, and work surfaces, and the appearance of unpleasant odors – it is necessary to properly perform their drainage.
+As drakepest.com suggests if you want to avoid infestation as well as pollution of the wall, floor, and work surfaces, and the appearance of unpleasant odors – it is necessary to properly perform their drainage.
 Inadequately designed or incorrectly installed drains cause the return of these by-products back to the facility – which can lead to flooding, and certainly to disruption of sanitary safety and emerging of unwanted pests.